 Michael Richardson-Borne: Two ways.

-First you can begin to get more familiar with the contents of your mind.
+First, you can begin to get more familiar with the contents of your mind.
 You can take the time to notice that the nature of your mind is one composed of stories.
-You can take the time to discover that who you are and who you think you are have yet to be differentiated.
+You can take the time to discover who you are and who you think you are have yet to be differentiated.
 One is a conglomeration of stories, the other reveals the limited nature of these stories.
 After you know the limited nature of your mind and its collection of stories, you can begin to get more familiar with the layers and individual components that make up your story.
 The more familiar you get with this story, the better you will be able to understand what you are attached to and therefore what you are fearful of and defending when you have your outbursts.
 By knowing your story, you are less vulnerable to reacting when the moment feels intense.

 Just remember that knowing your story is a short term fix that will leave you less reactionary but still suffering and feeling the lingering pain of separation.
 If you truly want to solve the suffering that causes your outbursts, you’ll have to remember Non-separation – which leads us to the second way.

 So second, you can control these outbursts by not trying to control them.
-The trying just leaves you convinced that your are an autonomous person when, in reality, you are under the illusion of a separate self locked in a world distracted by change – in your case a change of behavior.
+The trying just leaves you convinced that you are an autonomous person when, in reality, you are under the illusion of a separate self locked in a world distracted by change – in your case a change of behavior.
 Individuals are obsessed with change – the apparent shifting this way and that is a convenient hocus pocus that stabilizes the belief in separation.

 But who you truly are is not worried about changing anything having to do with an individual’s behavior and, oddly enough, surrendering to this lack of worry, surrendering to that which is impersonal, is the only way to change the behavior.
 I know this sounds counterintuitive, but cracking the code to why I’m saying what I’m saying is the key to solving your problem.
 By seeing your outbursts for what they are, coming to understand how they are lived into being, you can transcend them – eradicate them rather than pretend control.
 This takes being consciously lived as an impersonal expression of what I call Non-separation.

 Also, I noticed you used the word feelings instead of emotions.
 Most people in our culture use these words interchangeably.
-So lets take a closer look and gain more clarity.
+So let’s take a closer look and gain more clarity.

 So what is a feeling?
 A feeling is the immediate shock of separation felt by the foundational assumption you are living as – a separate self that has an independent “I-am-ness.”
 Feelings arise from the surprise immediacy present when the story of a separate beingness is felt in your awareness.
 This separation places you in a world that continually reinforces the perceived space between you and other dream figures rather than in one that feels the solidity that infuses the thrust of stillness, Non-separation.
 The belief in a separate self allows you to lie about life and to live in an unknown place full of objects – it confuses you about your contact with otherness.
 You feel the immediate spark of separation with every interaction.
 This is why relationship is so important to you – it causes feelings that are dumbfounding, episodic pinches that disturb your mind.
 They are telling you something, but you don’t comprehend.
 You don’t know the foundational assumption your life is built upon, the belief in a separate self, and hence your feelings remain the mysterious cause of all your suffering.